ARTIST STATEMENT:

 I will inhale smoke and exhale butterflies

-This quote, gleaned from a dream, encapsulates my need to take man’s pollution of this world and transform it into something of nature.
+This quote, gleaned from a dream, encapsulates my impulse to provoke the capitalist detritus of this world and cultivate it into a gravitational ecopedagogy.

-Born in New York in 1971, I now live and work in a studio located on a spit of sand on coastal Massachusetts.
+Born in New York in 1971, I now live and work in a studio located on a spit of sand on the coast of Massachusetts.

 The artist would like to acknowledge that her studio is on the stolen ancestral land of the Monomoyick People.
 She tries to be a good steward of the land, letting nature reclaim the surroundings.